btigi/winnp/readme.md

 Place the plugin file (gen_winnp.dll) in the Winamp plugin directory (default C:\Program Files (x86)\Winamp\Plugins).
 Each played song is automatically logged to nowplaying.db in the current user's Documents directory.

+The location of the database file can be customised via the winnp_db_path environment variable, e.g. `C:\databases\`

 ## Licencing